GabAlpha/basilk/README.md

 All available commands are displayed inside

 ## Contributing
+> [!NOTE]
+> This project is now in beta version and is expected to have bugs

 As I mentioned above, this is my first project in Rust, so contributions and help are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request or open a new issue.

 ## License